Marcus Hardy, Angel Nelson help Merrillville cruise past Crown Point

 Wide receiver Marcus Hardy made sure that wasn’t the case Friday night.

 The Pirates’ standout senior, who transferred from Morton after the School City of Hammond canceled fall contact sports Aug.
-4, caught two touchdowns against Crown Point.
-His strong outing helped Merrillville earn a 42-7 victory in its Duneland Athletic Conference Opener, which was also senior night for the Pirates.
+4, caught two touchdowns against the Bulldogs.
+His strong outing helped Times No. 2 Merrillville cruise to a 42-7 victory over No. 7 Crown Point in their Duneland Athletic Conference Opener, which was also senior night for the Pirates.

-Hardy’s first touchdown grab capped off a five-play, 58-yard drive on Merrillville’s first possession.
+Hardy’s first touchdown grab of 14 yards capped off a five-play, 60-yard drive on Merrillville’s first possession.
 However, his most impressive catch came just before halftime.
-With 9.1 seconds left in the second quarter, Hardy ran a slant route to middle of the field and caught a 16-yard touchdown pass.
+With 9.1 seconds left in the second quarter, Hardy ran a slant route to the middle of the field and caught a 16-yard touchdown pass, leaving 1.2 seconds on the clock.

-“Obviously, with not much time left to find Marcus there was big,” Merrillville coach Brad Seiss said.
+“Obviously, with not much time left, to find Marcus there was big,” Pirates coach Brad Seiss said.
 “He made a nice play.
 There was a defender there, but he stepped in front of him and made a nice catch.”

-As Seiss noted Hardy’s performance, he also gave credit to the guy delivering him the ball.
-Junior quarterback Angel Nelson has assumed the starting role this season, and aside from a couple of errant throws here and there, he rarely looked flustered against the Bulldogs.
+As Seiss commended Hardy for his performance, he also gave credit to the guy delivering him the ball.
+Junior quarterback Angel Nelson has assumed the starting role this season, and aside from a couple of errant throws here and there, he rarely looked flustered when he dropped back.

-Nelson completed 12-of-17 passes for 196 yards.
-In addition to two touchdown passes to Hardy, he connected on a 43-yard touchdown pass to wide receiver Armani Glass in the third quarter.
-Cincinnati commit JoJo Johnson also hauled in seven receptions for a team-high 112 yards.
+Nelson completed 13-of-18 passes for 216 yards.
+In addition to the two touchdown passes to Hardy, he connected on a 43-yard touchdown pass to senior wide receiver Armani Glass in the third quarter.
+Fellow senior wide receiver and Cincinnati commit JoJo Johnson also hauled in seven receptions for a game-high 112 yards.

 “Crown Point likes to bring it.
 That’s what they do, they bring pressure,” Seiss said. “(Nelson) stepped up and took some shots and threw a really nice ball to Armani on the double move.”